kschuler/ling001/index.md

 - Hawthorne, K., & Gerken, L. (2014).
 From pauses to clauses: Prosody facilitates learning of syntactic constituency. _Cognition_, _133_(2), 420–428.
 - Legendre, G. (2006).
 Early Child Grammars: Qualitative and Quantitative Analysis of Morphosyntactic Production. _Cognitive Science_, _30_(5), 803–835.
 - Lila R. Gleitman, & Wanner, E. (1982).
 The state of the state of the art.
 In _Language Acquisition: The state of the art_.
 Cambridge U. Press.
+- Maratsos, M. P., & Chalkley, M. A. (1980).
+The internal language of children’s syntax: The nature and ontogenesis of syntactic categories. _Children’s Language_.
 - Perfors, A., Tenenbaum, J. B., & Regier, T. (2011).
 The learnability of abstract syntactic principles. _Cognition_, _118_(3), 306–338.
 - Pinker, S., & Prince, A. (1988).
 On language and connectionism: Analysis of a parallel distributed processing model of language acquisition. _Cognition_, _28_(1–2), 73–193.
 - Poeppel, D., & Wexler, K. (1993).
 The Full Competence Hypothesis of Clause Structure in Early German. _Language_, _69_(1), 1.